How do you hunt a property you’ve never seen before? Modern scouting apps can give you a good head start

 All activities must be inside the red property line.
 All fields are assumed to be planted in some sort of ag, food plot or CRP.
 And, barring there are no safety hazards associated with each location (either there or en route to), markers serve as potential hypothetical locations to scout, and aren't exact hunting locations.

 Of course, in real life, things can be different than they seem on a map.
 Scouting and seeing first-hand how deer maneuver the landscape is just part of the process.
-Then, fine-tune exact stand locations based on deer trails, deer sign, hunter sign, terrain features, safety hazards and other important factors.
+It's important to fine-tune exact stand locations based on deer trails, deer sign, hunter sign, terrain features, safety hazards and other important factors.
+Keep an eye out for and avoid potential dangers in the field.
 Still, onX provides a good head start and saves scouting time.

 Priest says it takes one day to kill them and one day to spook them, and if you spook them, you can’t kill them.
 He hunts from the outside inward because of it.
 Begin by picking some locations as observation sits where one can see a lot of ground, and then adjust as needed.